Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 "Pebbles in the river"

-Approach the "shore".
+They approach the "shore".

-Let's raise our right hand
+Let's raise our right hand,

 Raise your right hand up.

-We throw pebbles into the river.
+We'll throw a pebble into the river.

 Raise left hand up.

-We also throw a stone.
+We will also throw a pebble.

 They throw the ball into the “river” with their left hand.

-"On the other side"
+"To the other shore"

-Approach the "shore".
+They approach the "shore".

 Bend over and take a ball with each hand.